 Bo Connor Park is a neighborhood park located along South Devon Avenue.
 The Little Darby Creek separates Bo Connor from Warren G. Filipone Park.
-Bo Connor features a full size outdoor basketball court, two baseball/softball fields with bleachers, a multi-purpose athletic field with football posts, playground and restrooms.
+Bo Connor features a full size outdoor basketball court, two baseball/softball fields with bleachers, a multi-purpose athletic field, playground, pickleball court and restrooms.
 The park also features a picnic area that is available to rent for small gatherings and parties.
 The park is a valuable part of community life for the surrounding neighborhoods.

 To access restrooms (April through October), use the combination 1-2-3.
 Parking is available at the Warren G. Filipone Lot.
 Golfing is prohibited.